-- Risk factors: Rubbing the eyes (especially after picking the nose - the most frequent home of Staph).
-Also, more common with eye makeup.
+- Risk factors.
+Rubbing the eyes (especially after picking the nose.)
+The nose is the most frequent home of Staph.
+Also, more common when using eye makeup.

 Return To School

-- Children with a sty usually do not need to miss any school or child care.
+- Children with a sty usually do not need to miss any school.